cheald/manticore/README.md

 end
 ```

-### More Control
+### Configuring clients

-Manticore is built around a connection pool.
+Rather than using the Facade, you can create your own standalone Client instances.
 When you create a `Client`, you will pass various parameters that it will use to set up the pool.

 ```ruby
 client = Manticore::Client.new(request_timeout: 5, connect_timeout: 5, socket_timeout: 5, pool_max: 10, pool_max_per_route: 2)